 This post is also available in: Svenska

 Facts and advice about measles.
 Written by pediatricians for parents.
 Measles is one of the world’s most contagious diseases.
 The disease is rare in Sweden, thanks to vaccinations.
-Measles was almost eradicated in several countries a few years ago, but because not everyone vaccinated against measles, it has spread again.
+Measles had nearly been eradicated in several countries a few years ago; however, due to incomplete vaccination coverage, the disease made a resurgence.

 Measles transmission and incubation period

-Fortunately, most of us are not susceptible to measles.
-In those born before the 1970s, this is usually due to the fact that they have had the disease.
-Once they’ve had it, the immune system forms an immunologic memory that protects them life-long against new disease.
+Fortunately, most of us are not receptive.
+For individuals born prior to the 1970s, this can typically be attributed to their prior exposure to the disease.
+Once exposed, the immune system forms an immunologic memory that forms life-long protection against new disease.
 Of those born from the late 1970s onwards, most are vaccinated against measles, and therefore cannot become infected with the disease.

 The measles virus is airborne and enters the body via the respiratory tract or eyes.
-A person who is susceptible to measles can become infected by just walking into a room where a measles sufferer has been staying for the last two hours.
-Even if the infected has left.
-It has been calculated that if a measles sufferer only meets susceptible people, each person infects an average of 15-18 other people.
+An individual susceptible to measles can contract the virus by simply entering a room where a person infected with measles has been present within the past two hours.
+Even after the infected person had left.
+It has been estimated that when a person with measles only encounters susceptible individuals, they, on average, infect 15 to 18 other people.
 The incubation period is 10-21 days.
-You become infected and then for 10-21 days are ‘healthy’, before you show symptoms and can infect others.
+You can become infected and for 10-21 days seem ‘healthy’, before you show symptoms and infect others.

 Symptoms of measles